• Skip to main content

 The definition and meaning are simple and clear, I think.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.

-The kanji expression of “byouin” consists of the following two characters:
+The kanji expression of “byouin” consists of the following two kanji characters:

-• 病 : a kanji character widely used in Japanese words related to disease, sickness, or illness.
-This kanji can also be found in other words like “byouki“.
+• 病 : a kanji character widely used to mean ‘disease’, ‘sickness’, or ‘illness’ in Japanese.
+This can also be found in other words like “byouki“.

-• 院 : a kanji character often used as a suffix to add the meaning of ‘institution’, ‘building’, ‘office’, or such.
+• 院 : a kanji character often used as a suffix to add the meaning of ‘institution’, ‘building’, or ‘office’ in Japanese.

-From these two kanji characters, we can understand that “byouin” literally means a ‘building for disease’.
-This literal interpretation is not completely in line with the meaning, but still very close, I think.
-Hospitals are buildings for the diseased, injured, or sick.
+These two kanji characters tell us that “byouin” literally means a ‘building for diseases’ in Japanese.
+This literal interpretation is not completely in line with the actual meaning, but still understandable, I think.
+Hospitals are often buildings for the diseased.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “byouin” through the detailed kanji check above.

-Then, let me explain how to use “byouin” through the example sentences below.
+So far, I’ve explained the definition and meaning of “byouin” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “hospital” in Japanese